Line98Dev/offline-video-editing/Design/DomainModel.md

 - Level (String): The level of skill of the user.

 ### Video
-- Name (String): The name of the video.
 - Length (Integer): The length of the video.
 - Date (Date): The date/timestamp of the video.
 - Content (List<Content>): The list of content added to the video (like slides, voiceover, telestration, tag, and polls).
-- Sport (Sport): The type of sport of the video.

-### Content
-- Timestamp (Integer): The spot in which the content starts.
-- Creation Date (Date): The date which the content was created.
-- Video (Video): The video which includes the content.
-- Author (User): The person who created the content.
-- Length (Integer): The length the content displays.
 - HomeTeam (String): The name of the home team which played.
 - AwayTeam (String): The name of the away team which played.
 - Game (Integer): The game number of the video.